Jama MasjidCurrently Open [Closes at 06:30 pm]

 - Time Required: 01:00 Hrs

-- Tags: Mosque, Religious Site, Landmark, Family And Kids, Architecture
+- Tags: Mosque, Religious Site, Landmark, Architecture

 Emperor Shah Jahan built The Jama Masjid (Place of Prayer) in the Old Delhi.
 It was the most important mosque of Old Delhi in 1656 and it remains the most cherished and revered one even today.
 This makes it a very important place for Indian Muslims as well as Muslims from other countries.
 Jama Masjid is also home to several lyrics from the Mughal period and hence an interesting place to visit but what most people are mesmerized by is the grandiose construction.